mitosch/textual-datepicker/README.md

 A DatePicker widget for [textual](https://github.com/Textualize/textual).
 It can be used standalone or with a DateSelect opening the dialog.

 **NOTE:** This package is in a concept phase.
-It is running and testable.
 A working version (>= 0.1.0) will be release in January 2023.
-I'm happy to receive feedback.
+I'm currently preparing it for publishing on PyPI and happy to receive feedback.

 ## Usage